Rhun ap Maelgwn: War with the North

 The Venedotian Code of the Welsh laws compiled by Iorwerth ap Madog in the early 13th century contains a list of the privileges of the men of Arfon.
 Among the privileges is the right to march in the van of Gwynedd's army, and this is stated to originate from their spirited actions in a war between Rhun of Gwynedd and the Cymric Men of the North (Gwŷr y Gogledd) from the kingdoms of Alt Clut and Gododdin or Manaw Gododdin.

-Taliesin's Marwnad Rhun (Elegy of Rhun) also tells of the war and Rhun's death in it.
-In his comprehensive discussion of the works by and attributed to Taliesin, John Morris-Jones notes that the particulars of the marwnad are everywhere consistent with the historical record and nowhere inconsistent, and likely a product of the 6th century, a view shared by notable skeptics such as Thomas Stephens.
+Taliesin's Marwnad Rhun ('Elegy of Rhun') also tells of the war and Rhun's death in it.
+In his comprehensive discussion of the works by and attributed to Taliesin, John Morris-Jones notes that the particulars of the marwnad are everywhere consistent with the historical record and nowhere inconsistent, and are likely to be a product of the 6th century, a view shared by notable sceptics such as Thomas Stephens.

-The Venedotian Code says that the northern prince Elidyr Mwynfawr ap Gorwst Priodawr (Elidyr the Courteous, son of Gorwst Priodawr) had been slain at Aber Mewydus (now called "Cadnant", or "Battle Brook") in Arfon, not far from Rhun's llys (royal court) at Llanbeblig.
+The Venedotian Code says that the northern prince Elidyr Mwynfawr ap Gorwst Priodawr ('Elidyr the Courteous, son of Gorwst Priodawr') had been slain at Aber Mewydus (now called "Cadnant", or "Battle Brook") in Arfon, not far from Rhun's llys (royal court) at Llanbeblig.
 Elidyr's powerful relatives in the North invaded Gwynedd in retaliation, burning Arfon in the process.
-The Northern host was led by Clydno Eiddin; Nudd the Generous, son of Senyllt; Mordaf the Generous, son of Serfan; and Rhydderch Hael, son of Tudwal Tudelyd.
+The Northern host was led by Clydno Eiddin; Nudd Hael, son of Senyllt; Mordaf Hael, son of Serfan; and Rhydderch Hael, son of Tudwal Tudelyd.

-These are all notable men of the era who are listed in the royal genealogies of the Bonedd Gwŷr y Gogledd, as is Elidyr Mwynfawr.
+These are all notable men of the era who are listed in the royal genealogies of Bonedd Gwŷr y Gogledd, as is Elidyr Mwynfawr.
 According to one of the Triads of the Horses, Elidyr was also the husband of Rhun's sister Eurgain.

 Rhun then assembled an army and proceeded to the banks of the Gweryd (the banks of the River Forth or the Firth of Forth, which William Forbes Skene says was still called the "Weryd" in 1165) in the North.
 The final outcome is not given in the Venedotian Code, but Rhun and his army remained in the North for a considerable length of time.
-The outcome according to Taliesin's Marwnad Rhun is the death of Rhun ap Maelgwn in battle.
+The outcome according to Taliesin's Marwnad Rhun was the death of Rhun ap Maelgwn in battle.
 He was succeeded by his son Beli ap Rhun as King of Gwynedd.

-The reason why Elidyr was in Gwynedd and the circumstance of his death are not known, though it is certain from their actions that his northern relatives blamed someone in Gwynedd.
+The reason why Elidyr was in Gwynedd and the circumstances of his death are not known, though it is certain from their actions that his northern relatives blamed someone in Gwynedd.
 There are later stories that add speculations, for example by asserting that Elidyr was contesting Rhun's succession to Maelgwn Gwynedd's throne, but these are nothing more than speculation.